dwebprotocol/dhub-mirroring-service/README.md

 The mirror service provides an [DRPC](https://github.com/dwebprotocol/drpc) endpoint with methods for mirroring, unmirror, and listing mirroed dDatabase-based data structures.

-Currently it supports mirroring dDrives and individual Hypercores.
+Currently it supports mirroring dDrives and individual DDatabases.
 It doesn't do data-structure detection by looking at DDatabase headers -- you gotta explicitly provide the type.

 As of now, dDrive mirroring doesn't handle mounts.
 Maybe one day